 This is bigger (over 10×8″) than the shower mirrors, which makes it ideal not only for shaving, but also trimming your beard, general grooming, or even clipping your hair.

 The base is heavy, in a good way.
-It feels solid and masculine.
+The weight feels solid and masculine.
 It will rotate a full 360o, and tilt 65o.
-It comes with a small screwdriver for the hinge mechanism, so you can lock it in position or leave it adjustable against the screw friction.
+It comes with a small screwdriver for the hinge locking mechanism, so you can fix it in position or leave it adjustable against the screw friction.

 The reflection is crystal clear, and the whole package just exudes quality design.
 Shaving in front of this is a great way to start your day.

 There isn’t a cons column in that table because I’m struggling to come up with a disadvantage.
 Perhaps the installation could be a bit tricky, as the mounting bracket partially covers the wiring.